What is Forest School?

 Takes place in a variety of spaces, including local forests, creeks, meadows, prairie grasses, natural playgrounds, and outdoor classrooms.

-Is a long-term process of regular and repeated sessions in the same natural space.
+Is a long-term process of regular, repeated sessions in the same natural space.

-Is rooted in and supports building engaged, healthy, vibrant, and diverse communities.
+Is rooted in and supports the development of engaged, healthy, vibrant, and diverse communities.

 Aims to promote the holistic development of children and youth.